 What Are Telehealth Courses?

 Telehealth is here to stay.
 Technology continues to improve our ability to communicate and share diagnostics, and healthcare professionals will need to understand how to utilize these technologies in their work.
+The U.S. telehealth market reached $52.77 billion in 2025 and is projected to grow to $65.35 billion in 2026, with long-term forecasts projecting continued rapid expansion.
 Telehealth courses may be a good path for those who wish to learn about delivering healthcare remotely.

 Telehealth courses can vary in structure, content and length, but they all can offer providers significant benefits.
 A course in telehealth may cover the following topics: